Hacker Manifesto

-The Conscience of a Hacker (also known as The Hacker Manifesto) is a small essay written January 8, 1986 by a computer security hacker who went by the handle (or pseudonym) of The Mentor (born Loyd Blankenship), who belonged to the second generation of hacker group Legion of Doom.
+The Conscience of a Hacker (also known as The Hacker Manifesto) is a short essay written on March 18, 1986, by Loyd Blankenship, a computer security hacker who went by the handle The Mentor, and belonged to the second-generation hacker group Legion of Doom.

-It was written after the author's arrest, and first published in the underground hacker ezine Phrack and can be found on many websites, as well as on T-shirts and in films.
+It was written after the author's arrest, and first published in the underground hacker ezine Phrack.
+It can be found on many websites, as well as on T-shirts and in films.

 Considered a cornerstone of hacker culture, the Manifesto asserts that there is a point to hacking that supersedes selfish desires to exploit or harm other people, and that technology should be used to expand our horizons and try to keep the world free.

 When asked about his motivation for writing the article, Blankenship said, I was going through hacking withdrawal, and Craig/Knight Lightning needed something for an upcoming issue of Phrack.
 I was reading The Moon Is a Harsh Mistress and was very taken with the idea of revolution.
 At a more prominent public event, when asked about his arrest and motivation for writing the article, Blankenship said, I was just in a computer I shouldn’t have been.
 And [had] a great deal of empathy for my friends around the nation that were also in the same situation.
 This was post-WarGames, the movie, so pretty much the only public perception of hackers at that time was ‘hey, we’re going to start a nuclear war, or play tic-tac-toe, one of the two,’ and so I decided I would try to write what I really felt was the essence of what we were doing and why we were doing it.